How about in a way that makes you more visual so you can memorize more information faster and with greater accuracy?

 And the good news is that you can develop these superpowers of creativity too.

-You now have the keys.
+You now have the keys to unlocking your visual memory.
 You now know how to use direct analogies to become more visually imaginative.
 You now know how to fuel your Grand Central Station.
 You know how to fill up that train with all the best ideas.
 You know how to deliver whatever you need at any time, any place and under any conditions.

 But let’s not stop with direct analogies.